hhru/api/docs_eng/vacancies.md

-expires_at| string | date and time of vacancy posting termination response_notifications | logical | whether to notify manager on new responses hidden | logical | whether the vacancy is deleted (hidden from the archive)
+expires_at| string | date and time of vacancy posting termination response_notifications | logical | whether to notify manager on new responses hidden | logical | whether the vacancy is deleted (hidden from the archive) can_upgrade_billing_type | logical | Whether it is possible to upgrade vacancy billing type

 In object `manager` – the information on the manager posted the vacancy.